'Defend democracy': Pelosi calls Trump 'ongoing threat' in impeachment debate

 Separate votes on the two charges are expected in the early evening.
 The votes are expected to fall almost entirely along party lines, with Democrats in favor and Republicans opposed.

-In speeches on the House floor, Republicans defended the president and accused Democrats of seeking to use an unfair and rigged process to nullify the results of the 2016 election in which Trump defeated Democrat Hillary Clinton.
+In speeches on the House floor, Republicans defended the president and accused Democrats of seeking to use an unfair, rigged process to nullify the results of the 2016 election in which Trump defeated Democrat Hillary Clinton.
 The House voted down a Republican bid to adjourn and a motion accusing Democrats of violating the chamber’s rules.

 “If we do not act now, we would be derelict in our duty.
 It is tragic that the president’s reckless actions make impeachment necessary,” Pelosi added.